 In the final stanza of ‘In Mrs Tilscher’s Class’, the mood changes again to indicate the burgeoning awareness of sexuality that comes with the onset of adolescence.
 The heat of the summer unsettled the children, as it is clearly not just the July sun which renders them ‘feverish’.
 The tension in the air is like ‘electricity’ and Duffy piles adjective upon adjective to accentuate the sense of discomfort the pupils feel.
 It becomes clear that Mrs Tilscher cannot answer all the questions, and although she remains kindly, the children must now ‘go it alone’.

 The caesura pause reinforces this by adding a sense of finality, as does the short sentence ‘Reports were handed out’.
-The images in this stanza are in stark contrast to the first, as here they are fraught with nervous energy, danger even, as opposed to the gentle, benevolent images earlier.
+The images in this stanza are in stark contrast to the first, as here they are fraught with nervous energy, and danger even, as opposed to the gentle, benevolent images earlier.
 One cannot imagine these children sitting calmly for an hour, listening to their teacher.
 The metaphor of ‘running through the gates’ symbolizes leaving behind childish things, even if this means running headlong into a thunderstorm.

 Like ‘In Mrs Tilscher’s Class’, one of the well-known poems written by Carol Ann Duffy, here is a list of a few poems that also talk about teachers.